 Restaurante Casa Pana

 We had worked up quite an appetite, so we headed South to Restaurante Casa Pana located in the town of Vilaflor.
 This restaurant is a gem and is highly recommended.
 We were seated on the terrace surrounded by views of the valley and flowering bougainvillea.
 As a group of friends, we ordered quite a few plates to share.
-Prices were reasonable, the food was delivious and the service was great.
-We lingered quite awhile aover wine and desert.
+The prices were reasonable, the food was delicious and the service was great.
+We lingered quite awhile over wine and dessert.

 In true vacation mode, we headed back to our vacation home to spend the late afternoon in the pool, playing with the kids and relaxing.
 We were really enjoying the warmer temperatures.

-We decided to hear to Loco Parque.
-Loro Parque opened in the 1970s and it’s focus was on parrots, hence the name: Loro Parque translated in Spanish means Parrot Park.
-The park still has its fair share of parrots, but has morphed into much more.
+We decided to head to Loco Parque.
+Loro Parque opened in the 1970s and its focus was on parrots, hence the name: Loro Parque translated in Spanish means, Parrot Park.
+The park still has its fair share of parrots but has morphed into much more.
 It is an extensive park with both a zoo style feel and an aquarium.

 My son really enjoyed the children’s treetop climbing zone.
 It was perfectly situated next to a little cafe, so i grabbed a bit of food while my husband enjoyed watching our son clamber around the rope bridges and tunnels.

 Another favorite was the parrot area in Katandra.
 You can get up close with the beautiful parrots at the feeding stations.